ncatlab/nlab-content/pages/3/2/6/0/623/content.md

 This is in section 3 of

-* Goerss-Jardine, _Simplicial homotopy theory_.
+* Goerss--Jardine, _Simplicial homotopy theory_.
 Theorem 2.4 [here](http://www.maths.abdn.ac.uk/~bensondj/papers/g/goerss-jardine/ch-3.dvi).

 This indicates that probably